QR5.5.3 Spin Spreads

 QR5.4.5 Matter Changes Time

 Special relativity gives every mass in the universe its own clock.
 I have one, you have one, and so does every planet, but they only keep the same time if they have the same speed.
-General relativity adds that gravity alters time as well, so time slows down near a large mass like the earth.
-Hence it takes a lot of computing to make GPS navigation work because the clocks of satellites tick at a different rates depending on their altitude and speed.
+General relativity adds that gravity alters time as well, so it takes a lot of computing to make GPS navigation work because the clocks of satellites tick at a different rates depending on their altitude and speed.

-How then does a large mass like the earth change time of objects around it?
-A virtual time ticks by as processing cycles complete, so as processing increases, it will run slower.
-The gravity gradient of the earth then has the effect of increasing the network load closer to earth, so it slows down our time.
-A clock on top of the Empire State Building then ticks faster than one at the bottom because the quantum network is running faster there.
+How then does gravity change time?
+Virtual time ticks by as processing cycles complete, so it runs slower as processing increases.
+The earth’s gravity increases the network load closer to it, so it slows down our time.
+A clock on top of the Empire State building ticks faster than one at the bottom because the network load is less there.

-Would we live longer on a planet with more gravity?
+Would we live longer on a planet like Jupiter that has more gravity?
 To others it might seem so but to us, time would pass as usual.
-A larger planet dilates time relative to earth but the number of life events in our lifetime wouldn’t change.
+A large planet dilates time relative to earth, but the number of life events in our lifetime wouldn’t change, so we wouldn’t notice it.

 Next